 - Access levels are regularly reviewed as part of ENGINE’s internal audit function, specifically our Compliance Assurance Plan (CAP); included in the CAP is a review third-party supplier access, privileged access, and inactive accounts

-- IT administrator access is reviewed at least quarterly to ensure the level of access granted is still appropriate for the employee’s current job function.
+- IT administrator access is reviewed regularly to ensure the level of access granted is still appropriate for the employee’s current job function.

 ENGINE has implemented safeguards to protect secrets including the creation, storage, retrieval and destruction of service account credentials, access codes, and encryption keys.
 Secure password vaults are used within IT to store credentials and delegate access to staff as needed.

 Physical Access Controls

 ENGINE offices haveaccess control mechanisms in place such as key cards and numeric keypads which are fitted to all ingress/egress points and secure internal locations.

 Areas housing sensitive information or systems for the storage, transfer, or processing of data are restricted to ensure only authorized employees are permitted access.